Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Atlas/Material Plane/Toril/Faerûn/Western Heartlands/Sword Coast/Wandering Museum/Wandering Museum.md

 - There is a [[Sphinx Statue]] in the northwest corner and one [[Museum Guard]] in the south east corner
 - Any player who comes within 10 feet of the Ra's tank will notice it holds the [[The Trickster's Book]], disguised bearing falcon with wings spread holding the sun.
 Hieroglyphs read "The Trickster" if translated.
 - The plaque below the pharaoh's coffin exhibit proclaims it is authentic, taken from the tomb of [[Sekhemkare]].
-- A player who examines the coffin, book or Ra and succeeds on a DC 12 Intelligence (Arcana) check sees a magical thread connecting the two exhibits and on DC 17 that it is from the school of illusion.
+- A player who examines the coffin, book orSetand succeeds on a DC 12 Intelligence (Arcana) check sees a magical thread connecting the two exhibits and on DC 17 that it is from the school of illusion.
 - Touching [[The Trickster's Book]] will drop the illusion magic on [[Sekhemkare]], and animate the mummy.

 ### Map